eminbustun/html-css-js/README.md

 # HTML-CSS-JS PROJECT --- GENESIS

-All the codes are taken by Arin Software.
-[Go to the original repo]: https://github.com/ArinSoftware/genesis
+All the codes are taken by [Arin Software](https://github.com/ArinSoftware).
+[Click for original repo](https://github.com/ArinSoftware/genesis)